Visit the institution website for COVID‑19 updates

-A minimum of an upper second-class Bachelor's degree in a relevant discipline from a UK university or an overseas qualification of an equivalent standard.
 If your education has not been conducted in the English language, you will be expected to demonstrate evidence of an adequate level of English proficiency.
-The English language level for this programme is: Good.
-Further information can be found on our English language requirements http://www.ucl.ac.uk/prospective-students/graduate/life/international/english-requirements page.

 Months of entry

-The Anthropology MRes offers students a thorough grounding in a wide range of biological or social science methodologies and methods, an advanced knowledge of contemporary questions in anthropology, and training in statistical and professional skills, which prepare graduates for doctoral research or employment as social science researcher.
+The Anthropology MRes offers students a thorough grounding in a wide range of biological or social science methodologies and methods, an advanced knowledge of contemporary questions in anthropology, and training in statistical and professional skills, which prepare graduates for doctoral research or employment as social science researchers.

-UCL Anthropology was the first in the UK to integrate biological and social anthropology with material culture into a broad-based conception of the discipline.
+The department was the first in the UK to integrate biological, social, medical and material culture into a broad-based conception of the discipline.
 It is one of the largest anthropology departments in the UK in terms of both staff and research student numbers, offering an exceptional breadth of expertise.

 Students are encouraged to take full advantage of the wider anthropological community in London and the department's strong links with European universities and international institutions.

 Please see UCL website for full information about fees and costs for this programme.